Collection of economic and financial data and the performance of socially relevant analyses

-Collecting and analysing economic and financial data is one of our most important tasks.
-First and foremost, our analyses and studies constitute the basis for taking decisions in our own policy fields, i.e. in monetary policy, safeguarding financial stability and the proper functioning of the payment system.
-In addition, other policy-makers can make use of our data and analyses to back their policy measures.
-We ourselves also formulate policy advice.
-Our data and analyses thus have a broad impact on society and on the prosperity of households and companies.
+The collection and analysis of economic and financial data are two of our most important tasks.
+First and foremost, our analyses and studies constitute the basis for decisions in areas for which we are responsible, such as monetary policy, financial stability and the proper functioning of payment systems.
+In addition, other policymakers can use our data and analyses to back their own measures.
+We also formulate policy advice.
+Our data and analyses thus have a broad impact on society and the prosperity of households and businesses.

-The advice we give and the measures we take relate to price and financial stability, but also to the labour market, financing the economy, growth potential, public finances, and so on.
-In our data, analyses and studies, it is of course important for us to also pay attention to current issues, such as digitalisation, the COVID-19 pandemic, social cohesion, climate change and the associated energy transition.
-We also want to share all this economic and financial information with society as much as possible.
-This we do via our website where you will find our studies and statistics, but also for example via seminars, conferences and collaboration projects with Belgian universities.
+Our advice and measures relate not only to price and financial stability but also to the labour market, the financing of the economy, growth potential, public finances and so on.
+In our analyses and studies, it is of course important for us to pay attention to current issues, such as digitalisation, the COVID-19 pandemic, social cohesion, climate change and the energy transition.
+It goes without saying that we wish to share economic and financial information with the general public insofar as possible.
+We do so through our website, where you can find studies and statistics, as well as via seminars, conferences and cooperation projects with Belgian universities.

-We have at our disposal extensive expertise in the field of macroeconomic data (partly due to our privileged position as compiler of the national accounts) and prudential data (due to our supervision of the financial sector).
-In addition, we are now seeing an increasing inflow of and demand for microeconomic data, short-term indicators and data from such new fields as digitalisation and the green economy.
-In order to use and interpret all this data in a qualitative way for our studies and policy decisions, we need to ensure that it is consistent, meaning that high-quality data management is indispensable.
+We have extensive expertise in macroeconomic data (in part in our capacity as the compiler of the national accounts) and prudential data (due to our supervision of the financial sector).
+In addition, we are seeing an influx in and demand for microeconomic data, short-term indicators and data from new fields such as digitalisation and the green economy.
+In order to use and interpret these data in a qualitative way in our studies and policy decisions, we need to ensure they are consistent, meaning high-quality data management is indispensable.

-To make our studies and statistics available to society to the largest extent possible, we not only use our website but also give lectures.
-For example, our governor and our directors present the Bank’s annual economic and financial report every year in some fifteen Belgian cities.
+To make our studies and statistics available to the general publicinsofar as possible, we post information on our website andgive lectures.
+For example, every year, thegovernor and directors present the Bank’s annual reportin aroundfifteen Belgian cities.

-Moreover, our Directors and employees are always ready to explain areas for which the Bank is responsible or in which it has built up clear competences.
-Bank employees are regularly requested as guest speakers at universities and schools.
-Some of them even share their knowledge of their field as part-time lecturers.
+Moreover, our directors and staff are always ready to provide explanations and clarifications in fields for which the Bank is responsible or in which it has built up substantial expertise.
+Our people are regularly asked to be guest speakers at universities and schools.
+Some even share their knowledge as part-time lecturers.

-On 22 January 2021, we also organised an online “NBB listens” event on monetary policy with the participation of various civil society organisations.
+On 22 January 2021, we organised an online “NBB listens” event on monetary policy, with participation byvarious civil society organisations.

-We are also investing in a more pedagogical approach in an attempt to make some technical analyses more accessible tothe general public.
+We are also investing in a more pedagogical approach in order to make certaintechnical analyses more accessible tothe general public.

 The impact of climate change

 In our analyses and studies, we naturally have to keep an eye on current events and the challenges that lie ahead.
-One of the greatest challenges is climate change and the energy transition.
-As of 2018, we have been analysing the climate-related risks for the Belgian financial sector.
-Moreover, we are participating in various national and international working groups to better assess and manage the economic and financial impact of climate change.
-For more information on this subject, please go to the section on "Assessing and managing climate-related and environmental risks".
+One of the greatest of these challenges is climate change (and the associated energy transition).
+Since 2018, we have been analysingclimate-related risks tothe Belgian financial sector.
+Moreover, we participate in various national and international working groups to better assess and manage the economic and financial impact of climate change.
+Finally, the Bank has established a cross-departmental Climate Hub.
+For more information on this subject, please see "Assessing and managing climate-related and environmental risks".

-On 22-23 October 2020, we held an international conference on the economic impact of climate change and the associated challenges for central banks and the financial system.
-For more information on the conference on “Climate change: economic impact and challenges for central banks and the financial system”, please consult our website.
+On 22-23 October 2020, we hostedan international conference on the economic impact of climate change and the associated challenges for central banks and the financial system.
+More information on this conference, “Climate change: economic impact and challenges for central banks and the financial system”, can be found on our website.

 The impact of COVID-19

-We are also paying particular attention to the COVID-19 crisis and its heterogeneous impact on different populations.
-Lower-income groups would appear to be more vulnerable, while some sectors are more severely affected than others, reflecting how the effects of a crisis or shock can vary widely between households and companies.
-Insights into who could be most affected by a shock and understanding what their situation was before that shock are of fundamental importance, for example for determining support measures.
+We paid particular attention to the COVID-19 crisis and its differing impact on various populations.
+Lower-income groups appear to have been more vulnerable, while some sectors were more severely affected than others, reflecting how the effects of a crisis or shock can vary widely between households and firms.
+Insight into who could be most affected by a shock and an understanding of their prior situation are of fundamental importance, for example to determine the appropriate support measures.

-It is important for a central bank to understand the distribution of wealth and debt in order to assess the impact of policy measures, make them more focused and uncover potential sources of risk.
+It is important for central banks to have insight into the distribution of wealth and indebtedness in society so as to be able to assess the impact of policy measures, make these measures more focused and detect potential sources of risk.

 The impact of digitalisation

-Digitalisation is having an enormous impact on society, on the economy and on the financial sector.
-The digital transformation offers many new opportunities but also many challenges.
-New players, new services and products, new platforms and business models require new data, new tools and new expertise.
-Ensuring that all sections of the population can be involved in the digital transition is of great importance for their position on the labour market, their access to education and ultimately for social cohesion.
+Digitalisation is having an enormous impact on society, the economy and the financial sector.
+The digital transformation offers many new opportunities and challenges.
+New players, services and products, platforms and business models require new data, tools and expertise.
+Ensuring that all sections of the population keep pace with the digital transition is of great importance for their position on the labour market, access to education and ultimately social cohesion.